towersvault/shinpokered/ips_patches/Guide to New Player Functions.md

 7 - Place a level 100 Chansey at the top of your party and use a repel.
 You're bound to find something shiny.
 8 - When going to the game corner, try having your 1st-slot pokemon know Pay Day.
 It may tip you off.
 9 - Missingno can be activated if you have your pokedex diploma.
 Prepare your sixth item slot in case you win.
-10 - An alternative to grinding out battles in the post-game:
-->Catch some pokemon.
-->Sell them to the game corner chief.
-->Buy rare candies and vitamins with the proceeds.
-->Use your purchases to train your roster pokemon without battling.